Travis Jankowski Preview, Player Props: Rangers vs. Diamondbacks

-On Monday, Travis Jankowski (.258 on-base percentage in past 10 games, 115 points below season-long percentage) and the Texas Rangers face the Arizona Diamondbacks, whose starting pitcher will be Slade Cecconi.
+On Tuesday, Travis Jankowski (.286 on-base percentage in past 10 games, 85 points below season-long percentage) and the Texas Rangers play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
 First pitch is at 9:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Brewers.
+He had a hitless showing in his last game (0-for-1) against the Diamondbacks.

 Travis Jankowski Game Info & Props vs. the Diamondbacks